Jashpatil27/Spotify-Data-analysis/README.md

   through 2021–22 (peak ~585 artists), narrowing toward familiar favorites in 2023–24 (low of ~310), then a renewed discovery phase in 2025 (peak ~660)

-## Possible Next Steps
-- Rebuild the pipeline directly from raw JSON to resolve the timezone double-conversion issue and correct the hour-of-day analysis
-- Add a third dashboard page for listening-behavior patterns (hour-of-day, skip rate by artist)
-- Explore genre/mood analysis if Spotify API audio-features access is available